 Financial Procedure FAQ 6

-Article XI, sec.
-3(2), Wis.
-Const., states in relevant part that no city or village “may become indebted in an amount that exceeds an allowable percentage of the taxable property located therein equalized for state purposes as provided by the legislature.
-In all cases the allowable percentage shall be 5 percent except as specified in pars. (a) and (b)."
-Section 3(3) requires any village incurring indebtedness under art.
-XI, sec.
-3(2), to collect, before or at the time of doing so, a direct annual tax sufficient to pay the interest on the debt as it falls due and also to pay and discharge the principal of the debt within 20 years from the time the debt was contracted.
-Section 67.03(1), Wis.
-Stats., mirrors art.
-XI, sec.
-3(2).
+The Wisconsin Constitution provides that no city or village “may become indebted in an amount that exceeds an allowable percentage of the taxable property located therein equalized for state purposes as provided by the legislature.
+In all cases the allowable percentage shall be 5 percent except as specified in pars. (a) and (b).”
 Wis.
-Const., and provides that in municipalities the “aggregate amount of indebtedness, including existing indebtedness, of any municipality shall not exceed 5 percent of the value of the taxable property located in the municipality as equalized for state purposes …."
+Const., Art.
+XI, § 3(2).
+This constitutional limitation is mirrored in Wis.
+Stat. § 67.03(1), which provides that the “aggregate amount of indebtedness, including existing indebtedness, of any municipality shall not exceed 5 percent of the value of the taxable property located in the municipality as equalized for state purposes. …”

 Article XI § 3(3) of the Constitution requires that any city or village, before or at the time of incurring indebtedness under art.
 XI, § 3(2), collect, “a direct annual tax sufficient to pay the interest on such debt as it falls due, and also to pay and discharge the principal thereof within 20 years [from the time the debt was contracted].”

 Given these constraints, it is important to understand what constitutes debt.
 In City of Hartford v.
 Kirley, 172 Wis.2d 191, 493 N.W.2d 45 (1992), the Wisconsin Supreme Court recognized that there are several indicia of debt in the constitutional sense: